National Weather Service United States Department of Commerce

 The tidal forecast was definitely one of the most challenging aspects of this event.
 As is typical in such nor'easters, we anticipated a significant risk from coastal flooding but trying to pinpoint the exact water levels everywhere along the coast is always difficult, especially given the uncertainty regarding the storm's track/timing/strength.
 This is especially the case at our 3 Total Water Level (TWL) forecast sites - Springmaid Pier in Myrtle Beach, SC, Johnnie Mercer's Pier in Wrightsville Beach, NC and along the Cape Fear River at Wilmington, NC.

 Persistent, strong north to northeast winds helped raise water levels along the coast prior to the storm's arrival from the south.
 Water levels then peaked during the afternoon on Sunday, December 17 around the time of the strongest onshore winds, although this was several hours after the highest astronomical tides.
 Thus, water levels could have been higher if the peak storm surge occurred closer to high astronomical tide!
-The highest water level recorded at Springmaid Pier was 9.97 ft above Mean Lower Low Water (MLLW) / 4.37 ft above Mean Higher High Water (MHHW), which was the 4th highest tide on record and the highest non-tropical tide on record!
-Along the Cape Fear River at Wilmington, the tide peaked at 7.03 ft MLLW / 2.35 ft MHHW, which was the 18th highest tide on record.
-However, the greatest surge occurred closer to low tide at Wrightsville Beach and thus only minor coastal flooding levels were reached there.
+The highest water level recorded at Springmaid Pier was 9.97 ft above Mean Lower Low Water (MLLW) / 4.37 ft above Mean Higher High Water (MHHW), which was one of the highest tides on record at the time (and highest tide not related to a tropical cyclone!).
+At Wilmington, the tide peaked at 7.03 ft MLLW / 2.35 ft MHHW.
+However, the greatest surge occurred closer to low tide at Wrightsville Beach and thus, only minor coastal flooding levels were reached there.
 Ultimately, minor to moderate coastal flooding occurred across the area, with the greatest water levels south of Cape Fear, including Pawleys Island, SC, Myrtle Beach, SC, N. Myrtle Beach, SCCherry Grove, SCOcean Isle Beach, NC and Southport, NC.

 Water level observations (ft above MLLW) at the NOAA/NOS tide gage at Myrtle Beach, SC Water level observations (ft above MLLW) at the NOAA/NOS tide gage at Wilmington, NC Water level observations (ft above MLLW) at the NOAA/NOS tide gage at Wrightsville Beach, NC